 - 1. Level the Motorhome.
 If the motorhome is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly. - 2.
-Set the Water Center Panel to the "winterize" configuration as instructed on the water center panel (located behind the passenger rear door).
-Leave it in this configuration for the entire winterization process.
-The sticker located on the Water Center Panel shows all of the settings that it can be configured in.
+Set the Winterization Valve #2 to the "winterize" configuration.

-Water Center Panel in

-"Winterize" configuration (Panel located behind passenger rear door)
+Water Center Panel in "Winterize" configuration (Panel located behind passenger rear door) -Typical view

--Typical view